Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

-The sum of the retriggered histogram is approximately 3\% lower than that of the expected Poisson distribution in the low count case, and approximately 37\% lower in the medium count case.
+The sum of the retriggered histogram is approximately 3\% lower than that of the expected Poisson distribution in the low count case and approximately 37\% lower in the medium count case.
 In the high count regime, such comparison is not meaningful due to the retrigger mode induced erroneous counts.
-We conclude that the retrigger mode of the detector is not suitable for UED(S) applications.
-Count losses are not significantly reduced in retrigger mode when ultrafast exposures are used.
-Further, retrigger mode also introduces random counting artifacts that add significant noise to the signals measured at all electron-dose levels when using ultrafast exposures.
+We conclude that the retrigger mode of the detector is not suitable for ultrashort electron pulse exposures and UED(S) applications.
+Count losses are not significantly reduced in retrigger mode when ultrafast exposures are used, and this mode introduces random counting artifacts that add significant noise to the signals measured at all electron-dose levels when using ultrafast exposures.
 These artifacts can only be (partially) corrected by processing all single-shot images.
-Thus, all remaining data presented in this article were acquired in normal counting mode of the Dectris Quadro.
-A further analysis of the implications of using the retrigger mode is presented in Appendix~\ref{sec:detector_counting_details}.
+Thus, all remaining data presented in this article were acquired in the normal counting mode of the Dectris Quadro.
+A more detailed analysis of the implications of using the retrigger mode is presented in Appendix~\ref{sec:detector_counting_details}.